Dogs Need Exercise for Happy, Healthy Lives

 Exercise Can Help Your Dog Physically, Mentally, and Emotionally

 Dogs are perpetual puppies.
 We bred them that way.
 They are like young children who never grow up!
 Like children, they need stimulation and activity or they may turn to destructive behaviors.
 A tired dog is more likely to behave the way we want and respond to us more readily than a dog that is overflowing with untapped energy.

-How Much Exercise Should I Give My Dog?
+How many exercises Should I Give My Dog?

 How much you exercise your dog depends on several factors, including age, size, condition, breed, weather, etc. But a good rule of thumb is, providing your dog is in good shape physically, on average, a minimum of one hour per day.

 Be sure not to overdo it in any case.
 For all dogs, there is a limit.
-Clearly you don’t want to run your dog until he collapses.
-Use common sense and always observe your dog throughout play for changes in behavior and/or stress.
+Clearly, you don’t want to run your dog until he collapses.
+Use common sense and always observe your dog throughout the play for changes in behavior and/or stress.

 A Few Suggested Ways to Exercise Your Dog – Outside

 Walking.
 Dogs love walking.
 They get to sniff everything, learn about their surroundings, meet up with people and other dogs, practice their social and obedience skills, and of course, do their business.
 (Be sure to take bags on your walk so you can pick up after your dog – it’s the responsible pet-owner thing to do).